From Operations to Functions

 The Rule of the Boundary

-Changes in the meaning of a signal (from objective to subjective, or vice versa) are only allowed after crossing the boundary because, without it, the flip is a relabeling, the same as if the system declared that the signal is more than it is, based on nothing but the system’s own prior state, creating an unstable function.
+Changes in the meaning of a signal (from objective to subjective, or vice versa) are only allowed after crossing the boundary because, without it, the flip is a relabeling, the same as if the system declared that the signal is more than it is, based on nothing but the system’s own prior state.
+In other words, a pair that changes only the source attribute (objective or subjective) while leaving the destination (internal or external) unchanged contradicts the structural facts and is therefore impossible.
+Not forbidden, plain impossible.

 Following this rule, we have to exclude these four: